Almost Optimal Variance-Constrained Best Arm Identification: Problem Setup

 Let $\mathcal{H}_r:=\sigma(i_1^\pi,X_{1,i_1^\pi},\ldots,i_{t}^\pi,X_{r,i_{r}^\pi}) $ be the history of arm pulls and rewards.
 Then $\pi_r$ is $ \mathcal{H}_{r-1} $-measurable. \item The \textit{stopping rule} $\Gamma_r^\pi$ where $\Gamma_r^\pi$ is $\mathcal{H}_r$-measurable and $\{\text{stop},\text{continue}\}$-valued, decides whether to stop the algorithm at each round $r$.
 The stopping round is denoted by $ \tau^\pi $ if the algorithm stops. \item The \textit{recommendation rule} $ \phi^\pi:([N]\times[0,1])^{\tau^\pi} \rightarrow \{0,1\}\times ([N]\cup\{\emptyset\})$ finally gives an estimated flag $ \hat{\mathsf{f}}^\pi\in\{0,1\} $ and an arm $ i_\mathrm{out}^\pi \in [N]$ if $ \hat{\mathsf{f}}^\pi=1 $ based on the observation history (i.e. $ \phi^\pi $ is $ \mathcal{H}_{\tau^\pi} $-measurable):

-\end{itemize} The time complexity of the algorithm $ \pi $ is denoted as $ \tau^\pi $.
+\end{itemize} The sample complexity of the algorithm $ \pi $ is denoted as $ \tau^\pi $.
 In the fixed confidence setting, we say that an algorithm $ \pi $ is $\delta$-PAC if the following two conditions hold

 The above conditions imply that $\pi$ succeeds with probability at least $1-\delta$.
-Our aim is to design and analyze a $ \delta $-PAC algorithm $ \pi $ that minimizes the time complexity $ \tau^\pi $ in expectation and w.h.p.
-We define the optimal expected time complexity as
+Our aim is to design and analyze a $ \delta $-PAC algorithm $ \pi $ that minimizes the sample complexity $ \tau^\pi $ in expectation and w.h.p.
+We define the optimal expected sample complexity as

 where the infimum is taken over all $\delta$-PAC algorithms $\pi$ (as defined above).
 For simplicity, we omit the superscripts $ \pi $ in $ \tau^\pi $, $ \phi^\pi $ and $ \hat{\mathsf{f}}^\pi $ if there is no risk of confusion.